18 Things Professional Organizers Never Buy

 The perfect recipe for a cluttered kitchen cabinet?
 Buying food-storage containers in varying shapes and sizes.
 (Holding onto mismatched takeout ones doesn’t help either.)
 If they can’t be nested or stacked, “they clog up your plastic leftover container drawer and fall out onto the floor,” says Delap.
 Instead, store leftovers in space-saving, nesting, rectangular glass containers, like these from Pyrex.
 Delap suggests having small, medium, and large on hand to suit all your storage needs.
-While we’re on the subject, make sure you know how to store every type of leftover food.

 A basic box for batteries

 It’s always a good idea to have a variety of batteries on hand so you always have the type you need when you need it, according to Burns.
 But tossing your stash into a random box is not a good way to organize them.
 You’ll waste money rebuying ones you own but can’t find, and it’s easy to overlook what you’re running low on since everything’s jumbled together.
 Instead, keep them securely stored in a special slotted battery organizer; many even include a battery tester.
-FYI, this is why you shouldn’t keep batteries in the junk drawer.

 Hold on—isn’t storage what a jewelry box is for?
 Yes, but it’s still not the smartest storage solution because it makes it difficult to see what you own.
 And when you can’t see it, you might forget you have it.
 On the other hand, when you display your pieces, like on a wall organizer, it allows you to see all your options, and that makes you are more likely to wear them.
 Plus, hanging them helps to keep them tangle-free.
 Once you clean out your jewelry, you might realize that some of it could use a good cleaning.
 Learn how to polish silver with these 13 weird tricks that really work.